What Is Working Capital?

-Learn how the working capital formula works, see an example, and figure out how to interpret the result.
-You’ll also learn some proven strategies for improving your net working capital.
+Keep reading to find out how the working capital formula works, see an example of the working capital formula, and figure out how to interpret the results for your business.

 Here’s the basic formula for working capital: